 The documented procedures should provide for a detailed assessment of the situation and its impact, the determination of tasks and steps for recovery.
-A checklist for facility and operations recovery can be found at the end of this section.
+A checklist of possible recovery operations can be found at the end of this section.

-The retailers documented procedures for recovery should include provision for the resumption of all activities and not just those identified as prioritised activities.
-The recovery process also recognises that activities with a lower priority be resumed at some point in time and should have resources allocated.
+The documented procedures for recovery should include provision for the resumption of all activities and not just those identified as prioritised activities.
+The recovery process should include provision for COVID 19 requirements as referenced from risk assessment within revised facility and process layouts for example.
+The recovery process also recognises that activities with a lower priority be resumed at some point in time and have resource requirements that need to be met.